ellldar/libft-wip-version/README.md

 ## Additions to the Libft

-This part will address the changes that I have included since I turned in the original **Libft Library**
+In this part I will list and describe new functions that I have included in this library since the original **Libft Library**

 * ### ft_lstpop